zedlopez/ifm/Examples/CapitalCity.md

 For: Z-Machine

 Not much is needed for this.
-The only noteworthy point is that it doesn't work by changing the ``lhsl`` to `"[the player's surroundings in upper case]"`: it cannot do this because "the player's surroundings" is not a value.
+The only noteworthy point is that it doesn't work by changing the left hand status line to `"[the player's surroundings in upper case]"`: it cannot do this because "the player's surroundings" is not a value.
 Instead, `"[the player's surroundings]"` is a text substitution sometimes printing the name of a room, sometimes printing "Darkness", and so on.
 We must therefore load it into a text first, and then apply "...in upper case".